meetGramDev/meetgram-library/packages/utils/README.md

 # `@meetgram/utils`

-Internal utility functions and React hooks library for the Meetgram project.
+An internal library of utility functions and React hooks that are used across Meetgram's web application